nathreed/WMATAMap/README.md

 ## How to Use

-### NOTE: This is very incomplete right now.
-You will probably not be able to follow these directions at the moment.
-Feel free to poke around.
-Some tools will be coming soon.
-I already have all tools, map, etc coded, I am just rewriting them to be better and will place them here as that happens.
+### Note: This is somewhat incomplete.
+Most of the tools are in place, but the main server remains to be cleaned up.
+You will be able
+to derive all the necessary data but not do anything really fun with it yet.

 Because I don't want to mess with copyright stuff by rehosting WMATA data, and because I want to provide a mechanism for updating the data should it change over time
 (e.g. new stations, etc), there are a series of tools that must be run before you can get the live map working.
 These tools